Kirit0me/bandit_march_2023/README.md

 4. "cd inhere/" and "cat .hidden"
 5. Use "file./*" to find the type of data.
 ASCII data has the password.
 6. Learning Regex around here would be help.
 The command is "find . -size 1033c"
 7. "find / -user bandit7 -group bandit6 -size 33c" simple group of flags.
-Most files will have permission died.
+Most files will have permission denied.
 By going through the list you will find one which has no permission denied. cd into the file and read it.
 8. Finally will be using grep with cat here. grep is a command to get text following specific conditions.
 Can be used on directories upon directories.  "cat data.txt | grep millionth"
 9. "cat data.txt | sort | uniq -u" group of piping commands
 10. "strings data.txt | grep =======", gave 6 equals just in case.